A

 Certification

-The process of evaluating an AI agent against the Borealis trust framework, assigning a BM Score and credit rating, and permanently anchoring the result on Hedera Hashgraph.
+The process of evaluating an AI agent against the Borealis trust framework, assigning a BTS and credit rating, and permanently anchoring the result on Hedera Hashgraph.

 Full definition →